The Urgency for Leak Detection

 We could also detect some very expensive argon and nitrogen leaks.
 Special or innate gas leaks can become quite expensive, as the price for these is usually 3 or 4 times more expensive than compressed air.

 In the video, we can see how the UltraView could find an argon leak in a tank.
-This is a leak losing 0.32 cubic feet per minute of argon, meaning that, if it were left undetected, the tank would be empty in about 3 to 4 days.
+This is a leak losing 9 liters per minute of argon, meaning that, if it were left undetected, the tank would be empty in about 3 to 4 days.

 Air leak at a pharmaceutial site.